← Back to blog

 The appraisal process entails having someone look over the property to determine its condition and value.
 You want to ensure the property is worth the listing price.

-Appraising a property includes researching the property's history, analyzing the land value, prior sales, etc. Look for the past selling prices, updates, and property tax assessment.
+Appraising a property includes researching the property’s history, analyzing the land value, prior sales, etc. Looking for past selling prices, updates, and property tax assessments.

-There are three approaches to an appraisal: Income Approach, Cost Approach, and the Sales Comparison Approach.
+There are three approaches to an appraisal: The income Approach, the Cost Approach, and the Sales Comparison Approach.
 Based on the property being assessed, the applicable approach will be used.

 2. Capitalization Rates